-and local elites.
-Moreover, any popular mobilization of petitioning required privileged financial and political resources, not to mention social capital, to circulate and transmit the documents.
-In the colonies, as much as in the UK, petitioning campaigns were the products of disciplined organization, not spontaneous professions of popular support.
-Hence, Pratap Singh commissioned a demonstration of popular support after being deposed as the Maharaja of Kashmir on charges of treason in 1889 and Zalim Singh, Maharaja of Jhalawar, secured more than 28,000 signatures on petitions to the Commons after he was deposed in 1896.
-Pratap Singh's paid agent, a newspaper editor, secretly briefed local organizers not to let "the Government connect the petitions with you" and to get each signatory "to sign his name twenty times on twenty pieces of paper" and then send the duplicate petitions to different MPs, in the hopes of producing a greater impact.
-The technique relied on clerks being less likely to notice or discern the duplication of unfamiliar Indian names across the signatory lists; the ignorance of parliamentary officials opened up opportunities to evade the usual surveillance against irregularities or fraud.
-S
+Given the imbalance of legal power and racial prejudice in many British colonies, however, it should be recognized that petitioning allowed colonial officials and wealthy individuals to fabricate or exaggerate "native" opinion.
+As early as 1787, Warren Hastings's agent in India was mobilizing petitions as demonstrations of his support from Indian merchants and local elites.
+83 Moreover, any popular mobilization of petitioning required privileged financial and political resources, not to mention social capital, to circulate and transmit the documents.
+In the colonies, as much as in the United Kingdom, petitioning campaigns were the products of disciplined organization, not spontaneous professions of popular support.
+Hence, Pratap Singh commissioned a demonstration of popular support after being deposed as the maharaja of Kashmir on charges of treason in 1889 and Zalim Singh, maharaja of Jhalawar, secured more than twenty-eight thousand signatures on petitions to the Commons after he was deposed in 1896.84 Pratap Singh's paid agent, a newspaper editor, secretly briefed local organizers that they should not let "the Government connect the petitions with you" and to get each signatory "to sign his name twenty times on twenty pieces of paper" and then send the duplicate petitions to different MPs, in the hopes of producing a greater impact.
+The technique relied on clerks being less likely to notice or discern the duplication of unfamiliar Indian names across the signatory lists; the ignorance of parliamentary officials opened up opportunities to evade the usual surveillance against irregularities or fraud.85

 In most cases, however, procedural norms impaired rather than assisted petitioning from colonized subjects.
 If financial resources circumscribed the exercise of a right formally possessed by all British subjects, then the prejudices and attitudes of authorities also determined how they interpreted petitions, or indeed, if they accepted the petitions at all.
 In 1904, the Select Committee on Public Petitions published a special report, telling Indian subjects that they were under a "misapprehension" in believing that "Parliament must take action" upon petitions relating to "judicial disputes."
-The Committee further speculated that "a class of legal practitioner" was profiting from "uninformed" petitioners, whose judicial appeals
+The committee further speculated that "a class of legal practitioner" was profiting from "uninformed" petitioners, whose judicial appeals were better directed to other authorities.
+In this case, then, the Imperial Parliament went to considerable lengths to advertise the "limited result of petitioning" to Indian subjects.86 When imperial authorities did receive petitions, racial prejudices often determined their response.
+In March 1899, a petition to Queen Victoria from almost twenty-two thousand British subjects from Witwatersrand protested that their liberties (including the right to petition) had been infringed by the Afrikaner government of the South African Republic.
+Commending the petition, the British high commissioner, Sir Alfred Milner, observed that "at least three-fourths of the total signatures were those of men of pure European race," of which "a large number, to judge from the handwriting, are well educated."
+These signatures

-&lt;sup>83 C.A.
-Bayly, Empire and Information: Intelligence Gathering and Social Communication in India, 1780-1870 (Cambridge, 1996), 213.
+83 C. A. Bayly, Empire and Information: Intelligence Gathering and Social Communication in India, 1780-1870 (Cambridge, 1996), 213.